LoginRadius/engineering-portal/content/engineering/implementing-oidc-sso-loginradius-as-identity-provider/index.md

 ---
 title: "How to Implement OpenID Connect (OIDC) SSO with LoginRadius?"
-date: "2024-05-28"
+date: "2024-05-30"
-coverImage: "coverImage.jpeg"
+coverImage: "implementing-oidc-sso.png"
 author: "Sanjay Velu"
 tags: ["SSO", "OIDC", "LoginRadius"]
 description: "In this tutorial, you will learn how to implement Single Sign-On (SSO) using OpenID Connect (OIDC) with LoginRadius as your Identity Provider."
 ---

-# Introduction

 First, let's understand:

-- What is SSO and why should you use it?
+- What is SSO, and why should you use it?
-- What is OIDC and why it is used for authentication?
+- What is OIDC, and why is it used for authentication?
-- How you can leverage LoginRadius as an identity provider?
+- How can you leverage LoginRadius as an identity provider?

 __SSO stands for Single Sign-On__.
 It's an authentication process that allows a user to access multiple applications or systems with one set of login credentials (username and password).
 Instead of requiring users to log in separately to each application, SSO enables them to log in once and gain access to all the connected systems without needing to re-enter their credentials.

+__OpenID Connect (OIDC)__ is a protocol that builds on OAuth 2.0 to ensure secure user authentication and authorization.
+It adds an identity layer to OAuth 2.0, allowing applications to confirm a user's identity and gather basic profile information.
+OIDC utilizes JSON Web Tokens (JWTs) for these functions, aligning with OAuth 2.0's token acquisition methods.
+This integration enables seamless user authentication across different platforms, supporting features like single sign-on, where users can access multiple applications with one set of credentials managed by an identity provider.

 ## What is LoginRadius CIAM?

-LoginRadius is a high-performance and scalable identity and acess management platform focused on customer-facing use cases.
+LoginRadius is a high-performance, scalable identity and access management platform focused on customer-facing use cases.
 It offers comprehensive features and capabilities to help you implement user authentication and authorization and manage user data with built-in workflows and security controls.

-On these lines, LoginRadius offers built-in support for OIDC and to use OIDC for implementing SSO.
+On these lines, LoginRadius offers built-in support for OIDC and the use of OIDC to implement SSO.

-First, you need to create an OIDC application in LoginRadius so that you can tailor user claim fields effortlessly.
+First, you need to create an OIDC application in LoginRadius to tailor user claim fields effortlessly.
 You can fine-tune these customizable user claims through LoginRadius' user-friendly interface.
 Subsequently, you can seamlessly integrate these claims into the token, enabling streamlined extraction and utilization within the application ecosystem.

-In essence, LoginRadius not only facilitates the setup of OIDC applications but also offers customization capabilities through its intuitive interface.
+In essence, LoginRadius facilitates the setup of OIDC applications and offers customization capabilities through its intuitive interface.
 This ensures efficient management of user claims, ultimately contributing to a more personalized and secure authentication experience.

-After setting up the OIDC app from the LoginRadius dashboard, you'll use the [`go-oidc` library](https://github.com/coreos/go-oidc) to further configure our provider and configure the oidc connect.
+After setting up the OIDC app from the LoginRadius dashboard, you'll use the [`go-oidc` library](https://github.com/coreos/go-oidc) to configure our provider further and configure the oidc connect.

 ## Setting Up OIDC Application in LoginRadius